Metric entropy, n-widths, and sampling of functions on manifolds: Bit representation of locally smooth functions

 \section{Bit representation of locally smooth functions}

-Our metric entropy result in Theorem \ref{th:entrop} covers $W^s(L_p(B))$, where $B$ is some ball in $\mathbb{X}$, and in the previous section we derived a bit-representation scheme for the global Sobolev space, i.e., $B=\mathbb{X}$.
-It turns out that the case $B\subsetneq \mathbb{X}$ is more involved because we do not have results that characterize $W^s(L_p(B))$ by means of $\sigma_N$ and $\tau_N$.
-In fact, $\sigma_N$ and $\tau_N$ require functions to be defined globally so that one would be forced to deal with boundary effects.
+In the previous section we derived a bit-representation scheme for the global approximation space, i.e., $B=\mathbb{X}$.
+It turns out that the case $B\subsetneq \mathbb{X}$ is more involved because we do not have results that characterize $\mathcal{A}^s(L_p(B))$ by means of $\sigma_N$.
+In fact, $\sigma_N$ requires functions to be defined globally so that one would be forced to deal with boundary effects.
 On the other hand, $B$ itself may not be a diffusion measure space satisfying all required assumptions.
-Thus, we try to circumvent such difficulties by defining another Sobolev space that ``resembles'' $W^s(L_p(B))$ and for which we can construct a bit representation scheme.
+We circumvent such difficulties by dealing with a modified approximation space, for which we can construct a bit representation scheme.